swiftlang/swift/docs/SIL.rst

 If the sil optimizer analysis marker is ``no_implicit_copy`` then the move checker is told to check that the result of this instruction is consumed at most once.
-If the marker is ``no_copy``, then the move checker will validate that the result of this instruction is never consumed.
+If the marker is ``no_consume_or_assign``, then the move checker will validate that the result of this instruction is never consumed or assigned over.

 No Implicit Copy and No Escape Value Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~